Jswig/drivendata-flu-learning/README.md

 ## Project structure
 ```
-├── environment.yml          <- The file defining the conda Python environmnet.
+├── environment.yml          <- The file defining the conda Python environment
 ├── Dockerfile               <- The file definining the container environment
-├── Snakefile                <- Definition of the full workflow for reproducing the analysis
-├── LICENSE
+\├── LICENSE
 ├── README.md                <- The top-level README
 ├── data
 │   ├── processed            <- The final, canonical data sets for modeling.